AsiaWi/snap-it-up-frontend/README.md

 - CRUD functionality.
 This feature is available only if user is logged in and post belongs to the logged in user,when clicked on the three dots menu:
   - user will see an icon to edit and icon to delete
   - if user clicks on edit- this will take them to already filled in advert form which looks the same as the add advert form above.
 User can change whatever they want and save an item to keep changes.
-  - if user submits changes, a message confirming those updates were saved will display if successful or a toast error will display to inform the user the changes were unsuccessful
+  - if user submits changes, a toast success message confirming those updates were saved will display - if successful, or a toast error will display to inform the user the changes were unsuccessful
-  - The aim of this is so that is user makes any errors/ wants to update the post- they can update it here.
+  - The aim of this is so that if user makes any errors / wants to update the post- they can update it here.
   - if user selects delete option which is the ' trash-bin' icon, the advert will get deleted -if successful a message confirming deletion will show, if unsuccessful an error toast message will display.
   - The aim of this is for user to be able to delete any unwanted content